OkapiLib/OkapiLib/docs-dev/content/api/chassisModel/xDriveModel/xDriveModel.md

-imotorList | The chassis motors for the drive in the clockwise format, `{top left motors, top right motors, bottom right motors, bottom left motors}` ileftEnc | The quadrature encoder for the left side irightEnc | The quadrature encoder for the right side
+imotorList | The chassis motors for the drive in the clockwise format, `{top left motors, top right motors, bottom right motors, bottom left motors}` ileftEnc | The quadrature encoder for the left side irightEnc | The quadrature encoder for the right side ileftIME | The IME for the left side irightIME | The IME for the right side

 ### xArcade